ceph/ceph/doc/dev/developer_guide/tests-unit-tests.rst

 Testing - unit tests
 ====================

+Ceph has two types of tests:

+#. unit tests (also called ``make check`` tests)
+#. integration tests.

-Ceph has two types of tests: unit tests (also called ``make check`` tests) and integration tests.
-Strictly speaking, the ``make check`` tests are not "unit tests", but rather tests that can be run easily on a single build machine after compiling Ceph from source, whereas integration tests require packages and multi-machine clusters to run.
+What are here called ``make check`` tests are not, strictly speaking, "unit tests".
+They are tests that can be easily run on a single-build machine after Ceph has been compiled from source.
+Such ``make check`` tests do not require packages or a multi-machine cluster.

+Integration tests, however, require packages and multi-machine clusters.

 .. _make-check: